 The hot summer sun can heat the soil to unhealthy levels.
 Water whenever the soil is dry.
 You can test by digging your fingers into the dirt or using an inexpensive moisture meter.
 You may have to water more than once a day.
 A simple drip system is easy to install and will make your container garden almost foolproof.
 Fertilize every week with a water-soluble fertilizer.- February, March, April, October, November

 - House Plant Care

 You may notice your house plants leaning towards the windows.
 A good way to keep the growth uniform is to rotate them a quarter turn every time you water.
 And don't water so much that you're seeing lots of yellow leaves and gnats.
-Look at UCCE Guide for Care of Indoor Plants for more information.- February
+Look at UCCE Guide for Care of Indoor Plants for more information.- February, Any month

 - Navel Orange Harvesting

 If you have Navel orange trees, the crop will be ripening.
 Oranges left on the tree too long will dry out and become inedible or get eaten by rats.
 Instead, harvest the entire crop by the end of April and use the bounty to make marmalade, chutney and spiced oranges.